-Premay Equipment provides a wide range of specialized services through the transportation of oversize and overweight modules, vessels, equipment and machinery for clients in the engineering, procurement, construction, mining, and oil and natural gas related industries.
+Premay Equipment provides a wide range of specialized services through the transportation of oversize and overweight modules, vessels, Equipment and machinery for clients in the engineering, procurement, construction, mining, and oil and natural gas related industries.

-With specialized tractors, off-highway vehicles, hydraulic lifting equipment and trailers including specialized hydraulic platform trailers, Premay Equipment is a leader in the specialized transportation market in western Canada.
+With specialized tractors, off-highway vehicles, hydraulic lifting Equipment and trailers including specialized hydraulic platform trailers, Premay Equipment is a leader in the specialized transportation market in western Canada.
 Premay Equipment also provides onsite support work for customers in Fort McMurray, Alberta.
-Premay Equipment's main facility is fully equipped to perform major repairs to its specialized equipment including its self-propelled modular transporters (SPMT).
-It also has the capability to design and build new equipment or modify existing components.
-Premay Equipment is a SmartWay certified carrier.
+Premay Equipment's main facility is fully equipped to perform major repairs to its specialized Equipment including its self-propelled modular transporters (SPMT).
+It also has the capability to design and build new Equipment or modify existing components.
+Premay Equipment is a SmartWay partner.

 Equipment Personnel Head Office Areas of Operation

-84 Power Units 41 Edmonton, AB Canada
+77 Power Units 29 Edmonton, AB Canada

-225 Trailers
+175 Trailers